Authentication for AI agents

 user_authenticated_vsc = VectorSearchClient(credential_strategy=CredentialStrategy.MODEL_SERVING_USER_CREDENTIALS)

-# Exclude exception handling if you want the agent to fail when
+# Exclude exception handling if the agent should fail when

 # users lack access to all required Databricks resources